-The Global Growth Fund and Select Fund may lend a portion of their portfolio securities to brokers, dealers, financial institutions or other borrowers under contracts calling for the deposit by the borrower with the Fund's custodian of collateral equal to at least the market value of the securities loaned, marked to market on a daily basis.
+The Funds may lend a portion of their portfolio securities to brokers, dealers, financial institutions or other borrowers under contracts calling for the deposit by the borrower with the Funds' custodian of collateral equal to at least the market value of the securities loaned, marked to market on a daily basis.
 If a Fund lends portfolio securities, its investment performance will continue to reflect changes in the value of the securities loaned and the Fund will also receive a fee or interest on the collateral, which may include shares of a money market fund subject to any investment restrictions listed in this Statement.
-These fees or interest are income to the Funds, although the Funds often must share a portion of the income with the securities lending agent and/or the borrower.
+These fees or interest are income to the Fund, although the Fund often must share a portion of the income with the securities lending agent and/or the borrower.
 The Funds will continue to benefit from interest or dividends on the securities loaned (although the payment characteristics may change) and may also earn a return from the collateral, which may include shares of a money market fund subject to any investment restrictions listed in this Statement.
-Under some securities lending arrangements, a Fund may receive a set fee for keeping its securities available for lending.
-Any voting rights, or rights to consent, relating to securities loaned, pass to the borrower.
-However, if a material event (as determined by an Adviser or Subadviser) affecting the investment occurs, a Fund may seek to recall the securities so that the securities may be voted by a Fund, although an Adviser or Subadviser may not know of such event in time to recall the securities or may be unable to recall the securities in time to vote them.
+Under some securities lending arrangements a Fund may receive a set fee for keeping its securities available for lending.
+Any voting rights, or rights to consent, relating to securities loaned pass to the borrower.
+However, if a material event (as determined by the Adviser) affecting the investment occurs, a Fund may seek to recall the securities so that the securities may be voted by the Fund, although the Adviser may not know of such event in time to recall the securities or may be unable to recall the securities in time to vote them.
 The Funds pay various fees in connection with such loans, including fees to the party arranging the loans, shipping fees and custodian and placement fees approved by the Board or persons acting pursuant to the direction of the Board.